Alexander Hollweg: Early life and education

-He was born in Kensington, London, one of two sons of British novelist and author Barbara Wadsworth (daughter of the painter Edward Wadsworth and violinist Fanny Eveleigh) and the German Olympic ice-hockey player, businessman and amateur jazz piano player Joachim Albrecht von Bethmann-Hollweg, who came to England from Germany in 1934.
-His elder brother Dietrich (now Derek) von Bethmann-Hollweg, born in 1934, is an actor, and former international personnel manager for Shell.
+Hollweg was born in Kensington, London, one of two sons of British novelist and author Barbara Wadsworth (daughter of the painter Edward Wadsworth and violinist Fanny Eveleigh) and the German Olympic ice-hockey player Joachim Albrecht von Bethmann-Hollweg, who came to England from Germany in 1934.

 He went to Ashdown House, followed by Charterhouse School, and then studied French and German at New College, Oxford.

 Family heritage

 His family name and that of his wife and children remains officially von Bethmann-Hollweg, and some of his work is signed thus.
 He was the second cousin once removed of Theobald von Bethmann Hollweg who was, until 1917, Chancellor of Germany under Kaiser Wilhelm II.